-In addition to the Redmond facility, approximately 24,000 square feet is leased at two foreign locations, including our sales, service, operations and engineering office located in Shanghai, China, and our German sales, service and engineering office located in Munich, Germany.
+In addition to the Redmond facility, approximately 24,000 square feet is leased at two foreign locations, including our sales, service, operations and engineering office located in Shanghai, China, and our German sales, service and engineering office located near Munich, Germany.

-We renewed our lease agreement for what is now our former Shanghai, China facility, effective June 15, 2015, extending the term through December 31, 2015.
-Operations continued in this facility through January 31, 2016.
-In October 2015, we signed a lease agreement for a new facility located in Shanghai, China which was effective November 1, 2015 and extends through October 31, 2021.
+We signed a lease agreement effective November 1, 2015 that extends through October 31, 2021 for a new facility located in Shanghai, China which we moved into during the first quarter of 2016.
 The new lease approximately doubled our space to 19,400 square feet at approximately 54% of the prior lease rental rate.
-The lease base annual rental payments during 2016 and 2015 were approximately \$233,000 and \$324,000, respectively.
+The lease base annual rental payments during 2017 and 2016 were approximately \$276,000 and \$233,000, respectively.

-During the fourth quarter of 2016, we signed a lease agreement for a new facility located in Munich, Germany which is effective March 1, 2017 and extends through February 28, 2022.
-The new lease will slightly increase our space to 4,895 square feet at approximately the same cost per square foot as the current lease.
-The lease base annual rental payments during 2016 and 2015 were both approximately \$61,000.
+During the fourth quarter of 2016, we signed a lease agreement for a new facility located near Munich, Germany which was effective March 1, 2017 and extends through February 28, 2022.
+The new lease slightly increased our space to 4,895 square feet at approximately the same cost per square foot as the prior lease.
+The lease base annual rental payments during 2017 and 2016 were approximately \$64,000 and \$61,000, respectively.